1995 Fox River Grove bus–train collision: Failure of judgment

 The initial cause of the crash was the failure of the bus driver to properly judge the distance between the railroad tracks when the vehicle stopped at a traffic signal across the tracks.
 The failure of judgment meant that around 3 in of the back end of the bus protruded over the nearest rail.
 The body of the Metra train protruded 3 ft past the rail.
 All of the injuries were sustained during this initial impact.

 The crossing was of inherently dangerous design, in that a long vehicle could be partially trapped on the crossing while held by a red light at the intersection.
 If the driver had realized the danger, she would still have been forced to pull through a red light to clear the track when the warning bells sounded.

-Children began joking that the driver Patricia Catencamp was oblivious to the fact that a crossing gate lowered on the bus, then began screaming for her to move forward.
+Children began joking that the driver, Patricia Catencamp, was oblivious to the fact that a crossing gate lowered on the bus, then started screaming for her to move forward.
 She did not understand their message and diverted her attention away from the traffic signal.
-NTSB concluded the traffic signal did turn green 6 seconds before impact, but Catencamp was distracted trying to attend to what she presumed was some crisis within the bus.
+The NTSB concluded that the traffic signal turned green six seconds before impact, but Catencamp was distracted, trying to attend to what she presumed was a crisis within the bus.

-Highway reconstruction
+Highway modified

 As with most transportation crashes, there were other conditions present that created an environment in which this type of collision could occur.
 These causes take root in the history of the road, the railroad, and the crossing.

 Prior to the early 1990s, the Northwest Highway ran as a two-lane road (one lane in each direction) parallel to the former Chicago & North Western rail line (Union Pacific Railroad after April 1995).
 The distance between the road and the railroad is relatively constant in the state—roughly 60 ft, assuming a two-lane road and impediment-free alignment.
 This distance was more than enough to hold a 40 ft bus.

-When the Illinois Department of Transportation (IDOT) reconstructed the highway to encourage development in the area and limit congestion, three lanes were added to the road to create a four-lane highway with turn lanes at the intersection.
+When the Illinois Department of Transportation (IDOT) modified the highway, three lanes were added to the road to create a four-lane highway with turn lanes at the intersection.
 To limit the impact of the road expansion to businesses on the northern side of the highway, IDOT reduced the distance between the road and the railroad from 60 feet to around 30 ft.
 They also erected a modernized traffic signal to ensure traffic cleared the crossing in front of an approaching train.
 These actions increased the chances of a train impacting a school bus, but were not leading causes.